OpenEvalProject/evals/manuscripts/elife-11466/v4/manuscript.md

 ## Results and discussion

-## Nucleocytoplasmic protein partitioning in Xenopus laevis oocytes
+### Nucleocytoplasmic protein partitioning in Xenopus laevis oocytes

 We were interested in a global view of how soluble proteins and protein complexes partition between the nucleus and the cytoplasm.
 In order to tackle this question, we applied a deep proteome analysis to the isolated compartments.
 A problem for such endeavour is that standard cell fractionation procedures rely on shearing forces, often combined with hypotonic lysis or even treatment with detergents (see e.g. Blobel and Potter, 1966; Dignam et al., 1983).
 All these treatments compromise the integrity of the NE.
 Nuclear proteins, which are not firmly associated with solid structures like chromatin, will then leak out and contaminate the cytoplasmic fraction—just as the nuclear fraction will be contaminated by cytoplasmic components.

 In order to avoid these problems, we turned to Xenopus laevis stage VI oocytes (Dumont, 1972).
 These cells measure ≈1.3 mm in diameter and have nuclei of ≈450 µm.
 Such very large dimensions allow for a manual oocyte dissection into nuclear and cytoplasmic fractions with exceptionally little cross-contamination (see e.g. De Robertis et al., 1978).
 These oocyte nuclei are also special with their volume being 100,000 times larger than that of average-sized cells with a G2 DNA contents.
 The chromatin should therefore make no more than a negligible contribution to nuclear retention of proteins.
 Instead, the nucleocytoplasmic distribution of a given protein or protein complex in these cells should be solely determined by its passive diffusion properties and by their potential to access active nuclear import and/or export pathways.
 In addition, oocytes are very long-lived cells that grow over months to their final size, which implies that even slow partitioning processes are likely to have reached a steady state.

 As a standard experiment, we dissected 60 oocytes, cleared the cytoplasmic fractions off yolk, normalised the nuclear and cytoplasmic fractions to their respective volumes, and identified proteins in three biological replicates by mass spectrometry.
-Proteins of two replicates were separated by SDS-PAGE (
+Proteins of two replicates were separated by SDS-PAGE (Figure 1A and 1B) and in-gel digested with trypsin.
+As a complementary approach, proteins of the third replicate were digested in solution.
+Resulting peptides were separated by reverse phase chromatography at pH 10 and obtained fractions analysed by LC-MS/MS. The raw data were searched against a comprehensive Xenopus laevis database (Wühr et al., 2014).
+In this way, a total of 9573 proteoforms (Smith et al., 2013) were identified, 7015 in isolated nuclei and 7036 in the cytoplasmic fractions.
+The intersection set comprised 4478 proteoforms (Figure 1C).

 ![Figure 1.](https://cdn.elifesciences.org/articles/11466/elife-11466-fig1-v4.jpg)

-**Figure 1.:** Xenopus laevis oocytes.(A) Workflow for mass spectrometric analysis of cytosolic and nuclear proteins.
+**Figure 1.:** (A) Workflow for mass spectrometric analysis of cytosolic and nuclear proteins.
 For details, see Materials and methods and main text.
 (B) Analysis of obtained cytosolic and nuclear fractions by SDS-PAGE and Coomassie-staining.
 The loads correspond to 750 nanolitres of either yolk-free cytoplasm or nuclear contents.
 (C) Venn diagram of proteoforms (including all allelic variants of a given gene product) that have been identified in the manually isolated cytoplasms and nuclei.
 (D) Venn diagram is similar to (C), but proteoforms corresponding to a given gene (foremost allelic variants) have been merged down to ‘unique proteins’.
-Also, proteins were subtracted that just co-purified with nuclei, but do not represent intranuclear proteins; this applied to constituents of the nuclear envelope (ER) and the nucleus-associated mitochondrial cloud.DOI: http://dx.doi.org/10.7554/eLife.11466.003
+Also, proteins were subtracted that just co-purified with nuclei, but do not represent intranuclear proteins; this applied to constituents of the nuclear envelope (ER) and the nucleus-associated mitochondrial cloud.

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/11466/elife-11466-fig1-figsupp1-v4.jpg)

 **Figure 1—figure supplement 1.:** (A) Log-log regression between amounts of added UPS2 standard proteins and measured iBAQ intensities.
-(B) Correlation of measured amounts of UPS2 standard proteins added to either the nuclear or cytoplasmic fraction.DOI: http://dx.doi.org/10.7554/eLife.11466.004
+(B) Correlation of measured amounts of UPS2 standard proteins added to either the nuclear or cytoplasmic fraction.

 Xenopus laevis is pseudotetraploid; thus it shows greater allelic diversity than other species (Hellsten et al., 2007), which represents a challenge for peptide-based protein quantification.
 We therefore treated allelic isoforms not as separate proteins, but mapped all recognizable allelic forms down to unique protein species.
 This ‘mapping’ was guided also by comparisons to the human and the (diploid) Xenopus tropicalis proteomes (see Materials and methods).